Jillian Grennan

 Appel, I. and Grennan, J., 2023 "Decentralized Governance and Digital Asset Prices" [SSRN]

-Grennan, J., 2022 "FinTech Regulation in the United States: Past, Present, and Future" [SSRN]
+Grennan, J., 2022 "FinTech Regulation in the United States: Past, Present, and Future" (R&R Elements in Law, Economics, and Politics) [SSRN]

 Grennan, J., and D. Musto, 2018, "Who Benefits from Bond Market Modernization?"
 [SSRN]